Wadhurst Cutting - London End

 Our Role

-BAM Ritchies appointed ByrneLooby to the role of designing and developing an approved solution for the cutting and determining whether and to what extent value engineering was feasible for the project.
-The value engineering work carried out by BLA significantly reduced both the cost and programme of the project, and the close relationship between the project team (BAM Ritchies/Nuttall/ ByrneLooby-Ayesa) allowed for any construction issues to be mitigated quickly and efficiently.
+BAM Ritchies appointed Ayesa to the role of designing and developing an approved solution for the cutting and determining whether and to what extent value engineering was feasible for the project.
+The value engineering work carried out by BLA significantly reduced both the cost and programme of the project, and the close relationship between the project team (BAM Ritchies/Nuttall/ Ayesa) allowed for any construction issues to be mitigated quickly and efficiently.

 Sustainability

-Sustainability was a major driving force behind this project, as seen by ByrneLooby and BAM Ritchies' efforts to ensure the use of woven coir matting rather than an erosion mat composed of plastic to prevent the release of microplastic into the environment.
+Sustainability was a major driving force behind this project, as seen by Ayesa and BAM Ritchies' efforts to ensure the use of woven coir matting rather than an erosion mat composed of plastic to prevent the release of microplastic into the environment.

 The ecological challenges of the site included the management of a resident badger sett which needed a licence and permission to close the sett, in advance of our works.
 Also on site were Dormice, which required the creation of a dead hedge mouse highway to avoid the works and also to secure a licence to plant Dormice-friendly plants upon completion of the works.